erysdren/TriadArena/README.md

 There is an official packages repository for additional levels and goodies, which can be found [here](https://github.com/erysdren/TriadArena-Packages).

+This project is **heavily work-in-progress** and no functionality is guaranteed.
+Use at your own risk.

 ## Todo

 - Add support for loading ROTT:LE mapset files.